ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 # S-111 files internal data structures

-* Each file is a 1x1 degrees regular bounding box tiled subset of RIOPS surface currents data.
+* Each S-111 file is a 1x1 degrees(1x2 degrees to the North of latitude 69° N) regular bounding box tiled subset of RIOPS surface currents data.

 * The usage of the [EPSG:4326](https://epsg.io/4326) CRS and the data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the IHO DHP S-111 specification allows the direct usage, without any interpolation, of RIOPS data which itself use a north-polar stereographic projection with 5km resolution centered at the standard parallel 60° N.